 Plan and track

 In order to efficiently manage a team project, everyone involved needs to know what tasks lie ahead and how they interrelate so that dependencies can be anticipated.
-So called issue tracking tools allow to do just that – break work down into smaller, manageable chunks, push them through a workflow (e.g. to do, in progress, in test, done) and monitor progress towards the project goals.
-As the name suggests, they also enable continuously gathering user feedback, organizing it into bugs or improvements, and prioritizing resulting actions for the team.
-Finally, storing user requirements is also supported to smaller or bigger extent.
+So-called issue tracking tools allow you to do just that – break work down into smaller, manageable chunks, push them through a workflow (e.g., to do, in progress, in test, done) and monitor progress toward the project goals.
+As the name suggests, they also enable the continuous gathering of user feedback, organizing it into bugs or improvements, and prioritizing resulting actions for the team.
+Finally, storing user requirements is also supported to a lesser or greater extent.

-Prominent tools in this category include Jira (a market leader), Confluence, Trello.
-A point to keep in mind is that every major version control tool (GitHub, Bitbucket, GitLab) offers at least a basic issue tracking functionality so should be considered for smaller projects or whenever a simplified workflow is sufficient.
+Prominent tools in this category include Jira (the market leader), Confluence, Trello.
+A point to keep in mind is that every major version control tool (GitHub, Bitbucket, GitLab) offers at least basic issue tracking functionality so should be considered for smaller projects or whenever a simplified workflow is sufficient.

 Popular Issue Tracking Software